 “When and where?”

 “When he came in, he paid us two Nyctons each to say we knew that name.”

 A snicker peaked from around the bar.

 “But he did not pay us to not say he told us.”
 The imps started an infectious laughter that set the whole bar in an uproar.
 Fetayne turned to Scraw, his eyes erupting in a furious red which silenced the bar.

 “This is not how it works.
 You do not decide your title, nor do you get to utter it.
 They are words that only those who learn you get to use.
-It is an honour to be known by a title, you do not get to buy it, you earn it through blood and fire.”
+It is an honor to be known by a title; you do not get to buy it; you earn it through blood and fire.”

-Fetayne rose from the ground as his voice deepened, arcs of red energy flared from his body as he marched forward.
-His skin started to peel from his arms revealing black, scaled, and leathery skin.
-Scraw tried running buy no one would let him out, no matter who he hit to get out of the way another body would step in the way.
-Fetaynes voice changing into a snarl he spoke again.
+Fetayne rose from the ground as his voice deepened; arcs of red energy flared from his body as he marched forward.
+His skin started to peel from his arms, revealing black, scaled, and leathery skin.
+Scraw tried running, but no one would let him out; no matter who he hit, to get out of the way, another body would step in the way.
+Fetaynes voice changed into a snarl, he spoke again.